 Of all the winter weather problems Chicago area natives face, frozen pipes might just be the most stressful (and potentially costly!).
 But with some proper prevention techniques as well as a bit of knowledge, most cases of a frozen pipes can be dealt with rather quickly.
 Want to find out some easy ways to mitigate your frozen pipe worries during this last big freeze before the spring season hits?
-ABC Plumbing, Heating, Cooling & Electric can show you how to keep things warm and flowing.
+ABC Plumbing, Sewer, Heating, Cooling and Electric can show you how to keep things warm and flowing.

 Stuck with a stubborn frozen pipe, or afraid you might be dealing with a burst pipe this winter?
 Call ABC Plumbing right away by dialing 888-868-6667!

 Objective number one is to assess where in your home pipes are most likely to freeze up.
 The easiest way to go about this is to check basements, crawl spaces, attics, kitchen cabinet areas—anywhere you might find exposed interior pipes.
 Once you’ve found these, you have two easy ways of preventing the pipes from freezing: insulating them or introducing heat.

 - Insulating pipes is a very easy and cost-effective prevention method, and it lasts for years.
 Pipe insulation typically comes in rolls of foam or fiberglass with a slit along the side.
 These can simply be fitted over the pipe and will typically prevent most problems with a pipe freeze.
 Do keep in mind that the insulation is good enough much of the time, but it can fail to prevent a freeze if the temperatures get low enough.